developer-zebra/developer-zebra-site/src/stagenow/4-0/stageclient/index.md

   <img alt="image" style="height:350px" src="../images/viewclientinfo.jpg"/>

-Use this screen to determine whether your device has full or partial StageNow feature functionality.
+Use this screen to determine whether the device has full or partial StageNow feature functionality.

 * Full Functionality - the OSx Version is the same as the MXMF Version.

 * Partial Functionality - the OSx Version is less than the MXMF Version.
-See the Feature Compatibility section of the specific [Setting Types](../CSPreference) to determine if your device supports that feature.
+See the Feature Compatibility section of the specific [Setting Types](../CSPreference) to determine if the device supports that feature.

 * No Functionality - no OSx Version.